• Home

 Click Here to Shop!

-One very easy bread product to begin making on your own are these homemade tortillas.
+One very easy bread product to begin making on your own are these homemade flour tortillas.
 (Not to mention they are so fun to make!)
 They can be used for taco shells or you can stretch them to burrito size depending on what you are using them for.

 While you’re at it, make your own taco seasoning!

-Step by Step Instructions for Homemade Tortillas
+Step by Step Instructions for Homemade Flour Tortillas

 Ingredients